-Douglas RNLI volunteer crew were paged today (25 August) at 2.47pm to assist the Coastguard recover three youths from cliffs.
+Douglas RNLI volunteer crew were paged today (3 August) at 9.14pm to assist the Coastguard recover two youths from cliffs.

-Douglas all-weather lifeboat, Marine Engineer, was launched under the command of coxswain Tony Radcliffe and with not far to go was quickly on the scene of the incident.
+Douglas all-weather lifeboat, Marine Engineer, was launched under the command of volunteer coxswain Peter Cowin and with just a calm Douglas Bay to cross was quickly on the scene of the incident.

-With two of the youths to be recovered to the lifeboat, volunteer crew members Robert Radcliffe and Michael Kaighen used the lifeboat’s daughter boat, an inflatable dinghy, to go ashore to liaise with the Coastguard Cliff Technician on site who assisted with transferring the two youths, one at a time, into the dinghy to be taken to the lifeboat.
+With the two youths to be recovered to the lifeboat, volunteer crew members Robert Radcliffe and Tom Washington used the lifeboat’s daughter boat, an inflatable dinghy, to go ashore to liaise with the Coastguard Cliff Technician on site who assisted with transferring the two youths, one at a time, into the dinghy to be taken to the lifeboat.

 Notes to editors

 Caption for attached photo: Douglas all-weather lifeboat, Marine Engineer, standing by.

 Credit: RNLI/Peter Cowin

 For more information please contact Michael Howland, Volunteer Lifeboat Press Officer on 07624 496029 or email firstname.lastname@example.org or Danielle Rush, Divisional Media Relations Manager (Wales and West) on 07786 668829 or 01745 585162.
 Alternatively contact RNLI Public Relations on 01202 336789.

 Key facts about the RNLI